sricharan2901/parallel-rsa-encryption/README.md

 ## MPI

 ## CUDA
-CUDA is run on Google Colab
+CUDA is run on Google Colab, T4 GPU